View Ramona Young's Obituary on emissourian.com and share memories

 |

+She was preceded in death by her parents; one sister, Lucille Bailey; and two brothers, Ardel Young and Gustav Pepmueller.

+Visitation was held Friday, Jan.
+17, from 4 to 8 p.m. at Oltmann Funeral Home, Union.

-A funeral service for Ramona Young, 74, Union, will be Saturday, Jan.
+A funeral service was held Saturday, Jan.
 18, at 10 a.m. at St. Paul Lutheran Church, Union.